Rugal/JavaPT/README.md

 Even thought this project is not finish yet.
 Many thanks to the person listed below:

 * [XD](https://github.com/myzjutxd) for his nice idea about caching torrents.
-* [HJK](https://github.com/orgs/ZJUT/people/0xHJK) for his concerns about this project
+* [HJK](https://github.com/orgs/ZJUT/people/0xHJK) for his concerns about this project.
+* Silver Frog: for his kindness and offer of GCE.